ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 If--[as I've noted earlier](http://blog.ryanstraits.com/2018/05/21/part-4-life-in-the-future.html)--marriage is "a study in selflessness", then parenthood is more like "selflessness being forced upon you".
 Whether you like it or not.

 There's just no getting around it.
 "Your needs" as a priority in your own life have been bumped down the list several notches when you become a dad.
 This is inescapable.
 That is, unless, you turn tail and run the other way.
 And, I have to be honest, I understand now why some dads can't handle the weight of fatherhood.
-It's wholly unforgivable and completely inexcusable, mind you, but for the first time in my life, I get it.
+It's wholly unforgivable and completely inexcusable mind you, but for the first time in my life, I get it.
 As a friend said recently about his own reckoning with encroaching fatherhood, "There's just so much...consequence".

 And for some people, that's just too much.
 Taking on the role of caregiver, guide, and co-provider--or even sole provider--of such young, fragile lives is a uniquely immense burden.
 And that burden can be soul crushing.
 It's not so much that your dreams die or go away, it's that they now take a backseat to keeping this new, little human alive.